lmakarov/boot2docker-vagrant/README.md

 ## What is this?
 This is a temporary solution to achieve better performance with synced folders and docker data volumes on Mac and Windows.
-The stock boot2docker currently mounts host volumes via the default VirtualBox Guest Additions (vboxfs) mode, which is terribly slow.
+The stock boot2docker currently mounts host volumes via the default VirtualBox Guest Additions (vboxsf) mode, which is terribly slow.
 Much better performance can be achieved with NFS, SMB or rsync.

 <a name="requirements"></a>
 ## Prerequisites